 Instead, give the dough a few hours, or ideally overnight, to cool in the fridge.
 Then give yourself a few more hours before serving to make, shape, bake and chill the pie slightly before serving.

-Two days of prep time are ideal for gluten free apple pie.
+Two days of prep time are ideal for the best apple pie.
 If you'd like, you can even serve it on the third day, after it's had time to cool and then be reheated, and it'll taste great.

 When to Serve